sensu/sensu-docs/content/sensu-go/5.4/guides/monitor-external-resources.md

 ### Creating the check

-Now that our script is installed, we'll create a check named `check-http`, which runs the command `http_check.sh https://sensu.io`, at an interval of 60 seconds, for all entities subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
+Now that the HTTP check script is installed, we'll create a check named `check-sensu-site`, which runs the command `http_check.sh https://sensu.io`, at an interval of 60 seconds, for all agents subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
+To avoid duplicate events, we'll add the [`round_robin` attribute](../../reference/checks#round-robin-checks) to distribute the check execution across all agents subscribed to the `proxy` subscription.

 Create a file called `check.json` and add the following check definition.